Join A Committee

-U3A Maitland has 3 committees consisting of numerous roles.
-Each committee meets once a month for about 1 hour (this maybe longer, or shorter) depending upon what’s on the current agenda.
+u3a Maitland has 3 committees consisting of numerous roles.
+Each committee meets once a month for about 1 hour (this maybe longer, or shorter) depending upon what’s on the current committee agenda.

 Management Committee Roles

-President, Vice President, Secretary, Treasurer, Course Coordinator (elected positions)
+Elected positions: President, Vice President, Secretary, Treasurer and Course Coordinator.

-Enrolment Officer, Leader Liaison Officer, Publicity Officer, Newsletter Editor, Webmaster (appointed positions)
+Appointed positions: Enrolment Officer, Leader Liaison Officer, Publicity Officer, Newsletter Editor and Webmaster.

 Program Committee Roles